 Sure, wrapping your bambino in a swaddle blanket like a burrito (or mental patient) seems weird — but it definitely helped our fussy, wiggly newborn chill out and sleep better.

 There are so many failures in early motherhood that this small victory is something you won’t soon want to give up.

 Trrrrust me, I was in no hurry to change our nightly routine and lose any more precious snooze time.
 But at around four months, my mini Houdini had other plans.
 Arms, legs and tempers flared, and my escape artist was busting out of her swaddle blanket left and right.

 Was it time to stop swaddling?
 Could I handle yet another “new normal”?

 Looking for Cues

 Why do we swaddle in the first place?
 Remember that newborns are born with the “Moro reflex,” which is a response to a sudden (or perceived) loss of support.
-It’s believed to be the only unlearned fear in human newborns.
-It may have developed in human evolution to help the infant cling to his mother while being carried around all day.
-It causes the infant to quickly embrace his/her mother again after losing their sense of balance or suddenly feeling unsupported.
+It’s believed to be the only unlearned fear in human newborns, and may have developed in human evolution to help the infant cling to his mother while being carried around all day.
+The reflex causes the infant to quickly embrace his/her mother again after losing his sense of balance or suddenly feeling unsupported.
 This is typically followed by sudden (and very loud!) crying.

-It occurs randomly while sleeping, which is why swaddling is so effective at preventing sudden Moro reflex awakenings.
-The reflex typically wanes by 4-5 months of age, which seems to coincide nicely with other stop-swaddling cues, the most important of which is rolling over.
+The Moro reflex occurs randomly while sleeping, which is why swaddling is so effective at preventing sudden awakenings.
+Typically, the Moro reflex wanes by 4-5 months of age, which seems to coincide nicely with other stop-swaddling cues, the most important of which is rolling over.